hayden159/freefinds/README.md

 Part (3): Installing, Debugging, Profiling, App Lifecycle Management, Logging

 This part involves demonstrating your ability to do the following:
-– Profiling your app using one or more profilers (e.g., Android Studio’s CPU, GPU, or memory profilers or Instruments for iOS); \n
+– Profiling your app using one or more profilers (e.g., Android Studio’s CPU, GPU, or memory profilers or Instruments for iOS);
 – The app lifecycle and
 Here you must implement a simple part of your app and demonstrate using the Android log that you can force the app’s lifecycle methods (onPause(), onResume(), etc.) to be triggered.